I’ve been a digital entrepreneur for the last five years. My job is to build and sell online technology companies.

-I got an email this morning from a friend of mine in the UK who is not happy with her current job and is curious about what she could do to extra income in other ways.
+I got an email this morning from a friend of mine in the UK who is not happy with her current job.
+She is curious about what she could do to extra income in other ways.

-Based on my successes, issues and what I’ve learned along the way building 4 successful businesses, this is what I think could be useful to people just starting out – Heidi I hope its useful
+Based on my successes, issues and what I’ve learned along the way building 4 successful businesses, this is what I think could be useful to people just starting out.

 If you can figure your way around the computer, set up a wordpress website (you can teach yourself how in about 10 mins, I use www.bluehost.com so don’t worry on this front!) and get around facebook then you are in an incredibly strong position.